Netanyahu and Iranian uranium: a nuclear poker game

 Detection technology: the challenge of locating hidden uranium 🛰️

-Locating hidden uranium is no easy task.
+Locating hidden uranium is no simple task.
 It requires advanced surveillance systems, such as high-resolution satellites and radiation sensors.
 Iranian underground facilities, reinforced with concrete and steel, complicate intelligence work.
-Israel uses drones and chemical analysis equipment to track isotopic signatures.
-However, the mobility of centrifuges and enrichment in dispersed areas demands a fast and precise response capability, which is not always feasible.
+Israel uses drones and chemical analysis teams to track isotopic signatures.
+However, the mobility of centrifuges and enrichment in dispersed areas demands a rapid and precise response capability, which is not always feasible.

 Netanyahu's nuclear shopping list 🛒

 It seems Netanyahu has made his shopping list for the end of the conflict: bread, milk, and Iranian uranium.
 Like a good customer, he wants to take everything before the store closes.
-But the shopkeeper, Iran, does not seem willing to offer discounts or reveal where the star product is stored.
+But the shopkeeper, Iran, does not seem willing to offer discounts or reveal where it keeps the star product.
 Meanwhile, the rest of the world watches the argument like two neighbors fighting over the last can of paint during a move.